pongraczfarkas/Microsoft-Sentinel-SIEM/README.md

 Now my resources are deploying and after 15-20 minutes all of the templates have installed correctly (except the one that I don't have a subscription for, but it is not a problem for this demonstration)
 <p align="center"><img src="https://github.com/user-attachments/assets/161c2be7-5cc6-4bef-bb20-4673c1bc7ae9" alt="image"></p>
 <p align="center"><img src="https://github.com/user-attachments/assets/c9e5803b-7907-4078-9805-a2ecd33a9bbc" alt="image"></p>
+Here are now all the assets which got deployed.
+The most important here for me is the Log Analytics Workspace because this is where all the data is stored.
+As Microsoft Sentinel is built on top of the Log Analytics workspace not only I want to monitor what happens inside Sentinel but also what happens within the Log Analytics workspace.
 <p align="center"><img src="https://github.com/user-attachments/assets/5d2d5b20-1137-4a6e-a3ea-f28d7e5be2b5" alt="image"></p>
 <p align="center"><img src="https://github.com/user-attachments/assets/a2f6d68d-24eb-43cc-9e5a-eeb7214b60a5" alt="image"></p>
+Now I will turn in the Diagnostic Settings, which will send all the logs to this workspace.
 <p align="center"><img src="https://github.com/user-attachments/assets/f0e572ba-c0be-4a41-9f87-d4c44b03055a" alt="image"></p>
 <p align="center"><img src="https://github.com/user-attachments/assets/57ed114b-6714-4459-a5d5-856e2e038e22" alt="image"></p>
 <p align="center"><img src="https://github.com/user-attachments/assets/f7a91e22-c914-40b8-a724-27e4b6a522ff" alt="image"></p>
+Now let's move to Microsoft Sentinel logs.
 <p align="center"><img src="https://github.com/user-attachments/assets/26e0d6cc-8c22-4314-b898-62c8cc9e55fc" alt="image"></p>
 <p align="center"><img src="https://github.com/user-attachments/assets/e35a51a1-3dc8-4b2f-adc9-742b10814b31" alt="image"></p>
+Here I can search for data using KQL (Kusto Query Language)
 <p align="center"><img src="https://github.com/user-attachments/assets/a43ba24f-0e19-4def-92ec-2ad9deb750a0" alt="image"></p>
+On the left side, the are dropdown menus which include data tables, where all the information is.
+I will be using a table called `SignInLogs` in my investigation a lot.
+But there are othe tables, such as `AzureActivity`.
+Or if for some reason the `SignInLogs` table hasn't loaded in yet, it is possible to find similar information in `AADNonInteractiveUserSignInLogs` table.
+In the tables connected to logins, the location data will be really important for me.
 <p align="center"><img src="https://github.com/user-attachments/assets/50c1043c-584a-4931-b184-74b450a2b308" alt="image"></p>
 <p align="center"><img src="https://github.com/user-attachments/assets/33ac5d18-08f9-4b1e-a745-7c3572c8d1bd" alt="image"></p>
 <p align="center"><img src="https://github.com/user-attachments/assets/bd9eb7ca-f67b-4e06-97ef-ef4b1efff0b5" alt="image"></p>
+Next I will explore the Analytics section.
+These were automatically deployed from the template.
+There are 273 detection rules provided by Microsoft.
+For example, new cloud shell user, suspicious applications, network port sweep etc.
 <p align="center"><img src="https://github.com/user-attachments/assets/b926f558-ef40-4031-8c72-2c7248b1242b" alt="image"></p>
+There are also anomaly templates, which I wanted to take a quick look at.
+For these, Microsoft allows to change threshold point in case the give a lot of false positives.
+These work with the user and entity behavior analytics which is currently not working.
+This is an artificial intelligence tool which is used to detect any ususual behavior
 <p align="center"><img src="https://github.com/user-attachments/assets/4e3d2290-bdfc-4ad8-bc61-7d45d7329270" alt="image"></p>

 <p align="center"><img src="https://github.com/user-attachments/assets/48357850-4ac2-4937-899f-c1c1c8445896" alt="image"></p>